Amit Peled and his

-Around the World in Seven Cellos
+Around the World in Six Cellos

 Cellist Amit Peled, an Israeli-American musician of profound artistry and charismatic stage presence, is acclaimed worldwide as one of the most exciting and virtuosic instrumentalists on the concert stage today.
-At 6’5″ tall, (Peled was an avid basketball player as a teenager), he has been called “Jacqueline du Pré in a farmer’s body” when he envelops his cello.
+At 6’5″, (Peled was an avid basketball player as a teenager), he has been called “Jacqueline du Pré in a farmer’s body” when he envelops his cello.
 Peled strives to break down the barriers of the concert hall, about which The Baltimore Sun wrote, “His amiable and inviting personality is exactly the type everyone says we’ll need more of if classical music is to survive.”

 The Peabody Peled Cello Gang is composed of students from his studio at the Peabody Institute at Johns Hopkins University, where he has taught since 2003 and was one of the youngest professors ever hired by a major conservatory.
 He was named one of Musical America’s 30 professionals of the year 2015.